eltonsantos/rails_toastify/README.md

 **Rails Toastify** allows you to easily add notifications to your app.
 Please CONTRIBUTE.

 The **Rails Toastify** gem is completely inspired by the [React Toastify](https://fkhadra.github.io/react-toastify/introduction/) lib and is specially made for those React developers who are migrating to Rails thanks to Hotwire or for any other reason, and who love using Toasts and wanted a gem that makes it as easy as it is in React. 🎉

+To see the pure html, css and javascript that originated this gem, just access this **[codepen](https://codepen.io/eltin182/pen/QWXLaWj)** link.

 ## Installation